-Even if the employee is speaking in his or her own personal capacity and will not be identified as a Centrus employee, permission is still required if the topic relates to Centrus business.
-Permission is required in all cases where the employee is speaking on behalf of the Company and/or will be identified as a Centrus employee.
+Even if the Employee is speaking in his or her own personal capacity and will not be identified as a Centrus Employee, permission is still required if the topic relates to Centrus business.
+Permission is required in all cases where the Employee is speaking on behalf of Centrus and/or will be identified as a Centrus Employee.
 The process and requirements are spelled out in greater detail in the Centrus Energy Corp.
 Policy Review and Approval Process for Presentations, Reports, Articles and Blogs ("Presentations Policy").